francoposa/francoposa.io/content/resources/infra-ops/kubernetes-k3s-digital-ocean-0.md

 Though we will not go super deep on these topics (because we are focused on shipping software), we will gain some basic exposure to:

-* Infrastructure and Operations automation with Ansible
+* Infrastructure and operations automation with Ansible
-* Linux/cloud server user management
+* Linux cloud server configuration
-* Docker builds, Dockerfiles, and Docker/container repositories
+* Docker builds, Dockerfiles, and container repositories
-* Version-controlled Kubernetes deployment packaging with Helm
+* Kubernetes deployment packaging with Helm
 * Domain and DNS configuration

 <!---